sjaehn/BShapr/README.md

 However, dragging the background results only in dragging the whole **display** of the envelope.
 Similarly, scrolling zooms the display in or out.

-### Target
+### Method

-Select a target effect for this shape.
-E.g., if you select balance, the input signal will be panned according to the shape envelope.
+Select a method that will be applied on the input signal by the use of the shape.
+You can choose between:

+* Level
+* Gain
+* Stereo balance
+* Stereo width
+* Low pass filter
+* High pass filter
+* Pitch shifter
+* Delay (experimental)

 ### Output